Power of Empathy

 Empathy is no longer looked at as just a soft skill, but something that is increasingly necessary for leaders and managers to increase their effectiveness and drive high performance from their teams.

 For many people, they believe that Empathy is like Sympathy, but there is a very distinct difference.
 Empathy is the ability to sit in someone else’s seat and look at the world from their perspective.
-It’s very different than sympathy which is feeling for them, sharing in their pain.
+It’s very different than sympathy which is feeling for them, and sharing in their pain.
 Empathy allows you to get a different view of the world and can make your product, services, and your own brand better when people feel like you can relate.
 No one has an objective review of reality, we all look at it through our own lens, so making sure we are looking at it from different perspectives becomes increasingly important to ensure the long-term success of our products and services.

-Many business leaders and entrepreneurs focus on figuring out their own pain or problems, solving for them and then selling the solution to everyone else.
+Many business leaders and entrepreneurs focus on figuring out their own pain or problems, solving them, and then selling the solution to everyone else.
 That approach to new products and services works for anyone else who has the same pain.
 Where it creates a limitation is when they aren’t listening and gauging the consumer or their client on the real problems they should be solving for.

 I’ve experienced businesses and sales professionals who create expansive PowerPoint decks aimed at explaining all the great things they are, everything they can do, and they spend their time with customers talking about everything they have done and all the problems they have solved.
 I recommend looking at your standard sales approach and instead of you and your company showing up as the hero, focus on making the customer the hero, even in your sales pitch.
 Take a “How can we help with this problem?” approach vs a “Here’s how we know we can help.”